yaoyao-wang/Dividend-Yield/README.md

 It shows how much a company pays out in dividends each year relative to its stock price.

-Today, we are going to introduce how to use the dividend yield of S&P 500 as an indicator of the market performance
+Today, we are going to introduce how to use the dividend yield as an indicator of the market performance

 ## 2. What does the spread tell you?